 AFG annually holds an advisory vote on the compensation of its named executive officers, commonly referred to as a Say-on-Pay vote.
-Our shareholders approved the compensation of our named executive officers, with 86% and 94% of votes cast in 2019 and 2018, respectively, in favor of our Say-on-Pay resolution.
+Our shareholders approved the compensation of our named executive officers, with over 93% of votes cast in 2020 in favor of our Say-on-Pay resolution.

 The Compensation Committee believes that the result of the advisory vote is valuable in assessing its compensation decisions and considers each year's vote in its annual review of the Company's executive compensation programs.
-In considering 2019 compensation, the Compensation Committee concluded that the 2018 performance of our named executive officers was excellent.
-The Compensation Committee evaluated the Company's 2018 record core net operating earnings per share, which increased by 28% over 2017 performance, despite the significant downturn in financial markets during the fourth quarter of 2018 which had a significant impact on the results of the Annuity segment.
-The Compensation Committee determined that the Co-CEOs and other named executive officers were rewarded, largely in the form of bonuses and awards based on Company performance, consistent with the Company's pay-for-performance philosophy.
+In considering 2020 compensation, the Compensation Committee concluded that the 2019 performance of our named executive officers was excellent and that the Co-CEOs and other named executive officers were rewarded, largely in the form of awards based on Company performance, consistent with the Company's pay-for-performance philosophy.